EXPLAINING TAIJI PRINCIPLES

 [This Yang family manuscript exists in two versions, placed side by side below.
 The pages on the left are the version owned by the Wu family, first shared publicly in its entirety in 1985, and the black & white photocopies on the right are of the version owned by the Yang family itself, first shared publicly in 1993.
 (Only the Wu family’s version is titled and has a cover, intro, and personal stamps.)

 To date these documents, all we really have to go on is Wu Gongzao’s comment of “more than a hundred years”.
 But when did he scribble his introductory note?
-The Wu family’s document was included as an extra section for a 1985 reprint of a Taiji manual Wu Gongzao had published in 1935, but Wu Gongzao had died in 1983, leaving the reprint to be published posthumously.
+The Wu family’s document was included as an extra section for a 1985 reprint of Wu Gongzao’s 1935 manual, but Wu Gongzao had died in 1983, leaving the reprint to be published posthumously.
 Going by Jin Yong’s postscript to the reprint – dated Jan, 1980 – we are probably safe in assuming the reprint version of the book was already in preparation in 1979 and that Wu Gongzao’s introductory note was made around that time.
 And if we then assume Wu Gongzao was being accurate when he said “more than a hundred years”, the manuscript would be from no later than 1878.
 Yang Luchan, Wu Quanyou’s first teacher, passed away in 1872.
 The manuscript probably cannot be from any earlier than that or Wu Gongzao would more likely have been told that Yang Luchan was to be credited as well as Yang Banhou.
 It is even possible that the loss of Yang Luchan may itself have served as a motivator for preserving Yang family teachings and that his passing pushed the manuscript into being.
 Making a simple compromise between the two dates of 1872 and 1878, I will provisionally guess that the manuscript is from the thereabouts of 1875.

 One version was evidently copied from the other.
 This is demonstrated by the fact that there are some idiosyncrasies of text that are irrationally preserved.
 For instance, the title for section 13 in the contents uses 体, whereas the title for 13 in the body of the text uses the full version of the character: 體.
 All other occasions of 體 are written as the variant version 軆, except for one peculiar instance near the end of 13’s text, where 體 is used instead of 軆.
 This situation is identical in both documents.
 A more mindful act of re-rendering the text would simply put the more consistent 軆 in the places where 体 and 體 were being used in the original document, but what appears instead is the loyalty to words rather than text that is the hallmark of mere expedient copying.
 This indicates the process of copying the text was not done slowly and editorially in order to make a tidier version of the manuscript, but was instead the act of quickly copying words from one set of paper to another simply for the sake of making a copy, resulting in what is actually a sloppier version of the manuscript.